-Research has shown that there is no better food than breast milk for the baby’s first year of life.
-Breastfeeding provides many health, nutritional, economical, and emotional benefits to the mother and baby.
-There are also significant benefits to the community, workplace and the environment.
+Research shows that there is no better food than human milk for the baby’s first year of life.
+Breastfeeding provides many health, nutritional, economic, and emotional benefits to the lactating person and the baby.

-The American Academy of Pediatrics has identified breastfeeding as the ideal method of feeding and nurturing infants, and has recognized breastfeeding as primary in achieving optimal infant and child health, growth, and development.
-The Academy recommends that infants be exclusively breastfed for the first six months of life.
+The American Academy of Pediatrics recognizes breastfeeding as the ideal method of feeding and nurturing infants.
+Breastfeeding is key in achieving optimal infant and child health, growth, and development.
+The American Academy of Pediatrics recommends: